thoughtram/blog/_posts/2014-10-14-exploring-angular-1.3-one-time-bindings.md

 {% endraw %}
 {% endhighlight %}

 Clicking the button assigns the string `Christoph` to `name` which triggers a [$digest](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) cycle that automatically updates the DOM accordingly.
-We're just updating the value one-way (top &rarr; down) but we actually set up a two-binding with two lines of code.
+In this particular case we're just updating the value one-way (top &rarr; down).
+However, when for example dealing with an `input` element that has an [ngModel](https://docs.angularjs.org/api/ng/directive/ngModel) directive applied, and a user changes its `value` property by typing something into it, the change is reflected back to the actual model.

-When a `$digest` cycle is triggered, Angular processes all registered watchers on the current scope and its children and checks for model mutations and calls dedicated watch listeners until the model is stabilized and no more listeners are fired.
+This happens because when a `$digest` cycle is triggered, Angular processes all registered watchers on the current scope and its children and checks for model mutations and calls dedicated watch listeners until the model is stabilized and no more listeners are fired.
 Once the `$digest` loop finishes the execution, the browser re-renders the DOM and reflects the changes.

 Here's a running example of the code described above:

 <iframe src="http://embed.plnkr.co/MGz5NrK1HKOy62fyVtmU/preview"></iframe>

-## The problem with two-way binding
+## The problem with too many watchers

-Now that we have a picture of how the two-way binding mechanism in Angular actually works, we might wonder why there is a feature for one-way binding.
-Two-way binding is a super powerful feature and in addition to that, as we saw, we are actually already able to just update a scope property top &rarr; down, which is sort of one-way, right?
-So what's the problem with two-way binding whatsoever?
+Now that we have a picture of how the two-way binding mechanism in Angular actually works, we might wonder why there is a feature for one-time binding.

-Actually there's no problem with two-way binding in general.
-However, due to Angulars nature of using watchers for two-way binding, we might get some problems in terms of performance when having too many of them.
+Due to Angulars nature of using watchers for two-way binding, we might get some problems in terms of performance when having too many of them.
 As we learned, *watch expressions* are registered on the scope together with their callback listeners so Angular can process them during `$digest` cycles in order to update the view accordingly.
 That simply means, the more watchers are registered, the more Angular has to process.

 Now imagine you have a lot of dynamic values in your view that have to be evaluated by Angular.
 Internationalization for example, is a very common use case where developers use Angulars two-way binding to localize their apps, even if the language isn't changeable during runtime, but set on initial page load.
 In that case every single string that is localized in the view and written to the scope, sets up a watch in order to get updated once something triggers the next `$digest`.
 This is a lot of overhead especially when your language actually doesn't change at runtime.